-12. 1 Dating is recognized as a very important aspect of life and is encouraged at SFWBC.
+- 19. 1 Dating is recognized as a very important aspect of life and is encouraged at SFWBC.
 Students should understand that biblical and ethical guidelines are applied under supervision to safeguard the testimony of both the students and the college.
 Dating should also be considered as a privilege and not a right.
 Dating privileges are subject to a student's grades and deportment.
-College students may receive permission to date high school students provided the parents of both students are in agreement.

-12. 2 The Biblical guideline every Christian should observe when choosing whom to date can be found in 2 Corinthians 6:14, "Be ye not unequally yoked together with unbelievers:" Following this principle, Southeastern cannot approve a date between a student and someone who is not a believer.
+College students may receive permission to date high school students provided the parents of both students are in agreement. - 19.
+2 The Biblical guideline every Christian should observe when choosing whom to date can be found in 2 Corinthians 6:14, "Be ye not unequally yoked together with unbelievers:" Following this principle, Southeastern cannot approve a date between a student and someone who is not a believer.
 This must be taken into consideration by the student before requesting a dating permission.

-12.3 Off-Campus Dating requirements for couples:
+19. 3 Dating requirements for couples:

 - a.
-Minimum GPA requirement for their classification. - b.
-Students must be in good standing with the Deans concerning their general deportment in order to be granted Double Dating permission. - c.
-This does not apply to chaperone dating. - d.
-Couples may be allowed two off-campus dates per month. - e.
-Dating requests must be submitted to the Deans at least two (2) hours prior to the time for the date to begin.
-Couples failing to submit this slip on time should not blame the Dean for rejecting the request. - f.
-All dates are for four (4) hours, and the dating couples must return to campus no later than - g.
-10:00 p.m. for Friday dates and 9:00 p.m. on all other approved dates, even if this means that the length of the date is less than four hours.
-(Exceptions to the length of time may be granted for special circumstances; i.e. state fair, weddings, etc.). - h.
-Students may only double date with approved couples.

-- i.
-Freshmen may only double date with upper classmen. - j.
-Unapproved off-campus dating is a serious offense and could lead to expulsion. - k.
-A student's dating activity may be subject to approval by the parents of both the boy and the girl, but always within the college guidelines. - 1.
-Rules for dating apply at all times while students are staying on campus whether classes are in session or not.
-This specifically applies to holiday breaks.
+Minimum GPA requirement for their classification.

+Students must be in good standing with the Deans concerning their general deportment in order to be granted Double Dating permission.
+This does not apply to chaperone dating. - b.
+Requests for dates must be submitted to the Deans at least two (2) hours prior to the time for the date to begin.
+Couples failing to submit this slip on time should not blame the Dean for rejecting the request. - c.
+All dates are for four (4) hours, and the dating couples must return to campus no later than 10:00 p.m. for Friday dates and 9:00 p.m. on all other approved dates, even if this means that the length of the date is less than four hours.
+(Exceptions to the length of time may be granted for special circumstances; i.e. state fair, weddings, etc.). - d.
+Students may only double date with approved couples. - e.
+Freshmen may only double date with upper classmen. - f.
+Unapproved dates are a serious offense and could lead to expulsion. - g.
+A student's dating activity may be subject to approval by the parents of both the boy and the girl, but always within the college guidelines.